 Artist Statement

-I’m interested in art as a means of inquiring about our experience and perception of place, the construction of memory and identity, and the relationship between public and private spheres.
+I’m interested in photography as a means of inquiring about our experience and perception of place, the construction of memory and identity, and the relationship between public and private spheres.

 My work also emphasizes the importance of physical presence in actual space as opposed to digital presence in virtual space.
 I believe this is increasingly important in an age of digital dislocation, which permits us to be anywhere and nowhere at the same time.